Chris Warner: Tiffany Pratt

 In 1995, the character of Tiffany Pratt (Alison James) was introduced as a new love interest for Chris.
 Though there was a purposeful chemistry between the two, producers left an ambiguity over whether the two would get together.
 Shortly into the character's arrival to the show, James predicted the two would eventually date, stating; "The problem is what they're willing to admit to each other.
 They have to make a decision about whether they're just friends."
 When Chris returned from holiday in 1996, the two got together in a "very sparky and frustrated kind of way."
-However it was soon clear that there was a huge problem in their relationship, in that of Chris' flatmate Emily, the polar opposite to Tiffany.
+However, it was soon clear that there was a huge problem in their relationship, in that of Chris's flatmate Emily, the polar opposite to Tiffany.
 The two got engaged and married on Valentine's Day 1996.
 Chris departed to America with the promise Tiffany would join him when he settled in, however, in 1997 Tiffany returned from visiting Chris with the revelation he had cheated on her and the marriage was over.